dsa-ou/m269-installer/docs/install-linux.md

 6. Enter `chmod +x install.sh` to allow the installation script to run.

 7. Enter `./install.sh` to run the installation script.
-   Ignore a message about pytype and networkx being incompatible.

 8. Close the terminal.